|

 possible behaviors shifts, so does the implicit "truth" of the

+situation.
 The white light shines where scientific principles

 underscoring each primary sector overlap in a single, unified theory for